7 Tips to Overcome Alcohol Addiction

 What if I relapse during recovery?

-Relapse is common and not a failure.
-Reflect on triggers, seek support, and recommit to your plan—each attempt builds lasting change.
+Relapse is common and is not a failure in the recovery process.
+Reflect on what triggered the event, seek support immediately, and recommit to your plan.
+Each attempt builds lasting change and deepens your understanding of your triggers [4].

 How can I cope with cravings?

 Use distraction techniques like walking, calling a friend, or deep breathing.
-Coping strategies outlined in Step 1 of the article can help manage urges.
+Cravings are temporary, and using the coping strategies outlined in Step 1 of the article can help you manage these urges until they pass.

-While not required, counseling or recovery programs significantly increase chances of success by providing structure, community, and expert guidance.
+While not strictly required for everyone, counselling or formal recovery programs significantly increase the chances of long-term success by providing structure, community, and expert guidance [3].

 References